Paul Cairney's Law: Everyone has to ignore almost all information almost all of the time

 And Australia, almost uniquely among developed nations, didn’t go into recession in that period.
 So while I’m cautious about declaring government policies successful, it may be that this was indeed a success.
 And if it was a success, it succeeded because they Treasury had it ready when the need arose, and because Treasury communicated it clearly: “Go hard, go early, go households”.

 David Walker: We shouldn’t finish this podcast without a closer look at Paul Cairney’s public policy textbooks and his accompanying blog posts.
 They’re not merely interesting.
 They also put some of Cairney’s ideas into action by presenting his ideas in multiple forms.
 You can buy the full version in print, and listeners to this podcast may well want to.
 But Cairney’s website also has pages explaining his ideas at less length for a different types of reader.
-Links to both Cairney’s books and to his blog are on the podcast website.
+Links to both Cairney’s books and to his blog are on this page.

 Paul Cairney: The thing that got most attention outside of students and colleagues is the book called The Politics of Evidence-Based Policymaking.
 That wasn't a textbook; that was just a short book I wrote in 2016, and it prompted all these talks.
 The more recent book I've written is called The Politics of Policy Analysis.
 The difference with that one is, I wrote that as a series of blog posts first, and then I wrote the book.
 That was the first time I've done it like that.
 What I thought is that two-audiences idea: one audience will just read the website with the posts and a few podcasts; another audience will read the book.
 So that's probably the best example of a particular format.
-And similarly, the book that I've written that I'm most pleased with, that I'm actually proud of – because you know, you’re always a bit a little bit dissatisfied with what you've written – but the one I'm happiest with is called understanding public policy in its second edition.
+And similarly, the book that I've written that I'm most pleased with, that I'm actually proud of – because you know, you’re always a bit a little bit dissatisfied with what you've written – but the one I'm happiest with is called Understanding Public Policy in its second edition.
 And again, both editions come with a series of 1000-word or 500-word blog posts that explain the same stuff in a shorter and more concise way.
 So again, you've got a choice: do you want to read it in 500 words to get the idea, or do you want to follow up with a chapter, and a few podcasts.
 So I would say, if people are looking for a general introduction to the kind of policy concepts of talking about, like bounded rationality or complex systems, then it would be the 1000-word blog posts that are attached to the book that's called Understanding Public Policy.

 David Walker: Paul, thank you for that.
 Reading the website and then talking to you has been tremendously interesting.
 I'm a newcomer to a field that you've obviously been operating in for a long time, and I'm sure there are other practitioners out there who are very good at what they do in this field too.
-But in terms of clearly transmitting the ideas, something which I appreciate more and more as I go on in life.
-You're very good and it's been an absolute pleasure talking to you.
+But in terms of clearly transmitting the ideas – something which I appreciate more and more as I go on in life – you're very good, and it's been an absolute pleasure talking to you.

 Paul Cairney: Thank you.